yersan/mojarra/readme.txt

 =================================

 1. Make changes as needed in .java files, but note that the Eclipse compiled result in SOURCE_HOME/bin must be ignored
-2. From SOURCE_HOME run (on the command line) ant clean main
+2. From SOURCE_HOME run (on the command line)

-The jsf-api.jar will be in SOURCE_HOME/jsf-api/build/lib and jsf-impl.jar will be in SOURCE_HOME/jsf-ri/build/lib.
+ant clean main
+ant mvn.deploy.snapshot.local

+In SOURCE_HOME/jsf-ri/build/lib/ will be:

+javax.faces.jar

+In SOURCE_HOME/jsf-ri/build/mvn/target will be:

+javax.faces-2.3.0-m03-SNAPSHOT.jar
+javax.faces-2.3.0-m03-SNAPSHOT-sources.jar
+javax.faces-2.3.0-m03-SNAPSHOT-javadoc.jar
+javax.faces-2.3.0-m03-SNAPSHOT-documentation.jar